-When a student withdraws from one or all courses, regardless of the reason, s/he may no longer be eligible for the full amount of federal funds originally awarded and/or disbursed.
-The return of funds to the federal government is based on the premise that a student earns financial aid in proportion to the length of time during which s/he remains enrolled and attending.
-A pro-rated schedule determines the amount of federal student aid funds s/he will have earned at the time of full withdrawal.
+If a student withdraws from one or all courses, regardless of the reason, they may no longer be eligible for the full amount of federal funds originally awarded and/or disbursed.
+The return of funds to the federal government is based on the premise that a student earns financial aid in proportion to the length of time during which they remain enrolled and attending.
+A pro-rated schedule determines the amount of federal student aid funds they will have earned at the time of full withdrawal.
 All students are subject to this process prior to the completion of 60% of the coursework.

 Course drop during refund period